 Ofqual announced in September 2019 that all Awarding Organisations (AOs) are required to introduce a Centre Assessment Standards Scrutiny (CASS) strategy no later than September 2021.
-This approach forms part of Ofqual’s overall strategy to improve the AOs have in place where an assessment is marked by a centre (Condition H2).
+This approach forms part of Ofqual’s overall strategy to improve the quality assurance that AOs have in place where an assessment is marked by a centre (Condition H2).

 AOs need to determine the most appropriate CASS approach for each of their qualifications and must meet Ofqual’s minimum requirements.